 Design best practices to boost campaign performance

 The next step following great copy is great design.
-Pifher, Questline’s Creative Director, shared the email best practices to consider for your creative campaign.
+Pifher, Questline Digital’s Creative Director, shared the email best practices to consider for your creative campaign.
 These tips include having a message hierarchy, keeping a clear and active CTA and ensuring the email is mobile-friendly.

 - People – age, gender, race, socioeconomic status